 The Commission will use its rulemaking authority to amend the ballast water management regulations to require vessels that use a BWMS to meet the discharge standards to also exchange ballast water prior to discharge.
-Based on existing research (Briski et al. 2015, Paolucci et al. 2017), the combination of ballast water exchange plus treatment will likely achieve higher levels of protection for state waters than through treatment alone.
+Based on existing research (Briski et al. 2015, Paolucci et al. 2017), the combination of BWE plus BWT will likely achieve higher levels of protection for state waters than through BWT alone.
 As part of the rulemaking process, Commission staff will address stakeholder concerns about the feasibility and safety of this approach.